PCC streetcar: Body variations

-North American (Toronto) versus European PCC (The Hague): European PCC cars had narrower bodies and (often) larger windows.
+North American (Toronto, left) versus European PCC (The Hague, right): European PCC cars had narrower bodies and (often) larger windows.

 Two main body standards were made—1936 and 1945, sometimes called pre- and post-war—the most prominent difference being the windows.

 The pre-war cars usually had a right side arrangement of front door, five windows, center door, five windows, and one large rear quarter window.
 These cars were 46 ft long and 8 ft 4 in wide.
 There were variations, Washington, D.C. ordered shorter cars, at 44 ft, with one less window, while Chicago ordered longer and wider cars, at 50 ft 5 in by 8 ft 9 in, with a three-door arrangement.
 Chicago cars were built with the centerline of the carbody to the right of the centerline of the tracks, so the widened cars could pass on the existing trackage.

 Post war cars had a rationalized window arrangement.
 The windows and pillars were narrower, and there were small "standee" windows above each window.
 Right side arrangement usually was front door, seven windows, side door, four windows, and two rear quarter windows.
 Most post-war cars had a length of 46 ft 5 in.
 Other body differences were a recessed windshield and wider doors.
 There were far fewer variations of this style, width being the most common.

 Most double ended cars, at 50 ft 5 in long by 9 ft wide, were larger than standard, with different door arrangements.
 Only Dallas ordered standard size double ended cars.
 All double ended cars retained the pre-war style body until the end of production.